Instant Pot Beef Stroganoff

 I set out to create an Instant Pot Beef Stroganoff recipe that is simple to make and healthier than the traditional recipe.
 You’ll find no cream of mushroom soup in my recipe, less butter, and only wholesome ingredients.
 If you’re looking for a family-friendly meal that you can easily make at the end of a long day, then this Instant Pot stroganoff is for you!
 You’ll also love these favorite Instant Pot recipes.

 This beef stroganoff recipe is an Instant Pot one pot meal.
 Everything – onions, mushrooms, beef and even noodles, all cook together in your Instant Pot.
-For more Instant Pot one pot meals, try my Instant Pot Chicken and Rice and Instant Pot Pasta.
+For more Instant Pot one pot meals, try my Instant Pot Chicken and Rice and Instant Pot Pasta and Instant Pot Taco Pasta.
 If you love mushrooms, try my Instant Pot Chicken and Mushrooms recipe.

 Easy Beef Stroganoff